-- DIRT: Wash small spots and stains by hand instead of immediately putting them in your machine.
+- DIRT: Wash small sports and stains by hand instead of immediately putting them in your machine.

-- WOOL: Wool cleans itself thanks to a natural coating around the fibers.
-Wash minor stains by hand and use a sweater stone to remove pilling.
+- WOOL: Wool is self-cleaning, you actually don’t have to wash it.
+Simply try spot cleaning minor stains and use a sweater stone to remove pilling.

-- Wash your clothes inside out to preserve prints and colors
+- Wash your clothing inside out to preserve prints and colors

 - Only wash full loads